TianqiCS/MISC/README.md

 # MISC
 somethings unrelated
-# 1 stack.py - implement of stack in python3
+# 1 stack.py - implementation of stack in python3
+# 3 queue.py - implementation of queue in python3